Blog Tours: The Complete Guide To Virtual Book Tour Success

 - Nurture your new audience

-Finding online book tour opportunities
+Finding virtual book tour opportunities

 The first step to take is to research different blogs or media channels that fit the genre or subject of your book.